mailpile/Mailpile/README.md

 > to accomodate a better UI and better programmatic access.
 Pull at your
 > own risk! :-)

+**Hey, check out our fundraiser! <http://igg.me/at/mailpile>**

-Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular proprietary-but-gratis e-mail service.
+Mailpile (<http:/www.mailpile.is/>) is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular proprietary-but-gratis e-mail service.
 It wants to eventually become a fast and flexible back-end for awesome personal mail clients, including webmail.

 **WARNING:**  Mailpile is still experimental and isn't actually very useful yet.
 It'll tell you that you have mail matching a given search and let